-Experiment is one of the central activities of a scientist.
-Experimental observations form the basis for new hypotheses, and also test scientific theories.
+Experimentation is one of the central activities of a scientist.
+Experimental observations form the bases for new hypotheses and also test scientific theories.
 In this module, you will learn to understand and apply the experimental method, develop your ability to make reliable measurements and report them in an effective and ethical manner.

 A student who has passed this module should be able to:

 Part A: Practical Laboratory

 Each experiment is described in a brief laboratory script and a short video.
 General guidance on experiments, data analysis and result reporting is provided in the Laboratory Manual.

 General supervision and assistance are available from the demonstrators during the time-tabled practical sessions.
 Each demonstrator conducts the initial discussion with and monitors the progress of the assigned students, taking a pastoral role and reporting any problems to the Module Coordinator.
 Feedback is given on each experiment during a 15-minute final discussion with a demonstrator.
 For the oral presentation in the Student Conference, the assessment is made by demonstrators with partial input from the students.

 Note: The Communication and Key Skills content and activities are described in the PHY0000 component description.

 Part B: IT Skills